-If you are coming to study in the UK as a Tier 4 student you may wish to bring family with you.
+If you are coming to study in the UK under the Student route you may wish to bring family with you.
 Certain students are permitted to bring family members to the UK as dependants.
 This page gives information that you will need before you apply, and information on family members visiting you.

 Before you apply

 You can bring dependants to the UK if:

 - You are a government-sponsored student who is studying a full-time programme of more than six months in duration; or

 - You are a postgraduate student studying a full time programme of nine months or more

 Undergraduate students who are not government-sponsored or studying a programme of up to 6 months cannot bring dependants.

 There also are very specific instances in which your child may be able to apply as your dependant.
 Please contact us for more information on these.